dariba-smelting-complex-banner-image

 Process Description

-The hydrometallurgical smelting process is a roast, leach and electro-winning (RLE) process.
-In this process zinc concentrate is first oxidized in the roaster and the gases generated are cleaned and sent to the sulphuric acid plant.
-The primary output from the roaster, called calcine, is sent to the leaching plant to produce a zinc sulphate solution that is then passed through a cold/hot purification process to produce purified zinc sulphate solution.
-The purified zinc solution then goes through an electrolysis process to produce zinc cathodes.
-Finally, the zinc cathodes are melted and cast into zinc ingots.
-The waste called Jarofix is dumped in secured land fill.
+The hydrometallurgical smelting process involves roasting, leaching, and electro-winning (RLE).
+In this process, zinc concentrate undergoes oxidation in the roaster, with resulting gases cleaned and directed to the sulphuric acid plant.
+The primary roaster output, calcine, is processed in the leaching plant, producing a zinc sulphate solution.
+This solution then undergoes cold/hot purification, yielding purified zinc sulphate solution.
+An electrolysis process transforms the purified solution into zinc cathodes.
+These cathodes are subsequently melted and cast into zinc ingots.
+Waste known as Jarofix is securely disposed of in a secured landfilled.